fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 const square = p => p * p
 ```

-This form is particularly handy when manipulating arrays, e.g. using the map method:
+This form is particularly handy when manipulating arrays - e.g. when using the map method:

 ```js
 const t = [1, 2, 3]